 13. Use baking soda and water to remove tarnish from silver.

-To polish gold jewelry, cover with a light coating of baking soda, pour a bit of vinegar over it, and rinse clean.
+To polish gold jewelry, cover with a light coating of baking soda, pour a bit of white vinegar over it, and rinse clean.

 14. Use aluminum foil and baking soda to clean silver.